Max-Manning/passiveRadar/README.md

 ## Contributing

-I am actively looking for contributors to help make this project more usable.
-Please submit a pull request if you have any ideas about how the software can be improved.
+Please submit a pull request if you find any bugs or have ideas about how the software can be improved.